staze0/QRadar/DSM Custom/README.md

 ### Presentation :

-You'll find custom device support module I've created.
+You'll find custom device support modules I've created.
 Be careful with using this DSM in production environment because :

-1. I'm and I'll not be responsible of any disruption or problem caused by one of my DSM
+1. I am and I will not be responsible of any disruption or problem caused by one of my DSMs
-2. IBM do not support the following cases :
+2. IBM does not support the following :

    1. Requests for assistance to write, modify, test, or tune custom log sources for administrators in the DSM Editor.
    2. QRadar Support does not validate or update regular expressions to override default event properties for custom log sources.